sandrokeil/EasyConfig/README.md

         }
     }

-Then add `Sake\EasyConfig` to your `config/application.config.php` at the first module.
+It is not necessary to add this module to your `config/application.config.php`.

 ## Documentation